-The Center for the Advancement of Christian Education (CACE) at Dordt College is excited to announce that Intermountain Christian School (ICS) will be the initial school CACE is partnering with for the 2014-15 school year.
+The Center for the Advancement of Christian Education (CACE) at Dordt University is excited to announce that Intermountain Christian School (ICS) will be the initial school CACE is partnering with for the 2014-15 school year.

 ICS, located in Salt Lake City, Utah, began as a ministry of The Evangelical Free Church of Salt Lake in 1982.
 With a current enrollment of 279 students, ICS is the only regionally accredited, K-12 Protestant Christian school in the Salt Lake City valley (approximately 1.1 million residents).